-In congressional testimony about the costs of potential new museums, Secretary Bunch stated that "[g]iven expected construction cost increases and the challenges of the preferred sites, a comparable new museum will likely exceed the costs of building the National Museum of African

-American History and Culture."10 Construction on the NMAAHC was completed in 2016, and cost approximately \$702 million in constant 2024 dollars.
+In 2020 congressional testimony about the costs of potential new museums, Secretary Bunch stated that "[g]iven expected construction cost increases and the challenges of the preferred sites, a comparable new museum will likely exceed the costs of building the National Museum of African American History and Culture."
+Construction on the NMAAHC was completed in 2016 and cost approximately \$720 million in constant 2025 dollars.

-The range of potential estimated costs of construction of a new Smithsonian museum provided in Table 3 is based on the results of analysis of the final stated costs of construction for the NMAAHC, and differences between initial cost estimates and stated final costs for the NMAI (43%) and NMAAHC (38%), provided in constant 2024 dollars.
-This model is one of many potential methods of estimating potential museum construction costs.
+Table 3 is based on the results of analysis of the final stated costs of construction for the NMAAHC, and differences between initial cost estimates and stated final costs for the NMAI (43%) and NMAAHC (38%), provided in constant 2025 dollars.
 Models based on different initial estimates, or cost data based on plans that vary from the planning assumptions and cost estimates for the NMAAHC, could result in different estimates of costs.